rainjs/rainjs/doc/source/client/api/Component.rst

-Adds a child to the component
+Adds a child to the component.